-Transfer students will be considered for admission if they fulfill all admission documents and requirements (see General Requirement and Application Process).
-The Committee of Graduate Studies will study the student's academic record and will recommend to the Registrar's Office the transfer of course work as follows:
+Transfer of course work will be considered if the student fulfills all admission documents and requirements (see General Requirement and Application Process).
+The faculty will study the student's academic record and will recommend to the Program Coordinator and then to the Registrar's Office the transfer of course work as follows:

-- 1. For the Certificate, only six (6) Credit Hours will be accepted only if the grades of transferred courses are A or B, if the courses are equivalent to those offered by the Program in Substance Abuse, and if they satisfy program requirements. - 2.
-For the Master Degree, only nine (9) Credit Hours will be accepted only if the grades of transferred courses are A or B, if the courses are equivalent to those offered by the Program in Substance Abuse, and if they satisfy program requirements.
+- 1. For the certificate, only six (6) credit hours will be accepted only if the grades of transferred courses are A or B, if the courses are equivalent to those offered by the Program in Substance Abuse, and if they satisfy program requirements. - 2.
+For the master's degree, only nine (9) credit hours will be accepted only if the grades of transferred courses are A or B, if the courses are equivalent to those offered by the Program in Substance Abuse, and if they satisfy program requirements.